mar753/vote-angular-frontend/README.md

 # Vote

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.4.
+Angular 6 was used.
+This is an example voting application (together with: vote-sql-backend and vote-nodejs-backend) front-end part with unit tests.

+## Quick start
+To get started clone this repository and in the cloned folder:
+1. run `npm install`
+2. run `npm start` or `npm run ng serve`

+To run unit tests with Karma and Jasmine:
+`npm test`

+### More commands (Angular CLI must be globally installed)

 ## Development server